csiebler/csiebler.github.io/content/posts/analyzing-call-center-transcripts-azure-cognitive-search-powerbi.md

 Since your skillset creates a [Table Projection](https://docs.microsoft.com/en-us/azure/search/knowledge-store-projection-overview) of the data, we can point PowerBI to read from the Azure Table where the data is stored.
 From there, we can build a KPI dashboard for our transcripts.

 Follow [this tutorial](https://docs.microsoft.com/en-us/azure/search/knowledge-store-connect-power-bi) to connect PowerBI to your Azure Table with the projections.
 Once done, we can start building dashboards.
-In this case, the dashboards look a bit "lonely", but once we"d have real and more data in Cognitive Search, we"d be able to derive a lot of insight from it!
+In this case, the dashboards look a bit "lonely", but once we'd have real and more data in Cognitive Search, we'd be able to derive a lot of insight from it!

 ![PowerBI dashboard example](/images/transcripts_powerbi_dashboard.png "PowerBI dashboard example")